The Jimi Hendrix House

 The Panhandle

 The Panhandle is the long, narrow strip of Golden Gate Park that flows just north of Haight-Ashbury.
-During the Summer of Love, this was the location of many free concerts put on by Jefferson Airplane, Big Brother and the Holding Company, the Grateful Dead and, of course, Jimi Hendrix.
+During the Summer of Love, this was the location of many free concerts by Jefferson Airplane, Big Brother and the Holding Company, the Grateful Dead and, of course, Jimi Hendrix.
 These days, it’s known more for its great walking paths than for free concerts, but you can always pretend you’re back in the Summer of Love by taking a stroll around the Panhandle while listening to a little “Purple Haze” through your headphones.

 Hippie Hill